 Cartoon or casual art style includes both hand-painted and low-poly options.
 Sometimes artists draw the textures for such graphics by hand, and sometimes do not use textures.
 Features of this style are colourfulness, exaggeration of accents, relative simplicity, and non-standard proportions.
 This style includes many sub-styles, the most famous of which is the voxel style.

-The Most Popular and Modern Art Styles for Games
+The Most Popular Art Styles for Games

 - Postmodernism